daddyjoe1

 AFJ married Dora Joseph (same name) in 1955 and had eleven children, six 6) boys and five (5) girls: Jennifer, Myrtle, Dorothy, Francis, Raphael, Leonard, Raymund, Donald, Geraldine (deceased), Denise and Gerard.
 There are extended family members too, too numerous to mention, in Dominica, St.Thomas, USA, and the UK.

-He served with humility as General Secretary of the Dominica Amalgamated Workers Union (DAWU) for many years and a well-respected Senator in the Dominica House of Assembly from 1980 to 1985.
+He served humbly as General Secretary of the Dominica Amalgamated Workers Union (DAWU) for many years and was a well-respected Senator in the Dominica House of Assembly from 1980 to 1985.
 He contested the Roseau North Constituency in 1975 as an Independent Candidate.
 He also utilized his vast knowledge and experience while serving on several Statutory Boards and other civic organizations.

 Mr. Joseph was a member of the Dominica Freedom Party and served on its National Executive Committee for several years.
-He also held the position in the Party as Assistant Secretary/ Treasurer.
-He will be remembered for his forthright, gentle and strong disposition for honesty, fairness and justice for the workers he represented and his citizens.
+He also held the position of Assistant Secretary/ Treasurer in the Party.
+He will be remembered for his forthright, gentle, and strong disposition toward honesty, fairness, and justice for the workers he represented and his citizens.

 From 1980 to 1984, Joseph served as a senator in Parliament, using this opportunity and platform to continue the fight and struggle for the rights of all women.
 As stated above, Frederick Joseph was an avid and dedicated member of the Dominica Freedom Party, not just because it was ok to be one, but significantly, as he always articulated where for the following reasons: